 Computer centers are also open to passengers, but also comes with limits.
 Certain ships though do provide unlimited wireless internet access to up the ante of the luxury experience they offer.
 All Regent ships for example, offer free unlimited wireless access throughout the ship.
 Other ships provide free access for a limited time depending on the cabin you have opted to take for the cruise.

-Now if you did avail an internet package, you’d want to make the most of it right?
+Now if you did avail a cruise ship internet package, you’d want to make the most of it right?
 Finding the ‘best spots’ where access can be faster may become tricky – as most ships depend on satellite access that are not as stable as your usual land-based connection.

 Now how do you find the ideal locations?
 Ask the ‘regulars’ – and by that, we mean ask the crew.
 If the ship follows the regular route, then they’ll know where the ideal Wi-Fi spots are.